The One That Got Away (Katy Perry song): Live performances and other versions

 B.o.B was featured on the official remix of "The One That Got Away".

 "The One That Got Away" was part of the setlist of Perry's worldwide 2011 concert tour, California Dreams Tour.
 On October 16, 2011, Perry performed the song on the UK version of The X Factor.
 Perry performed the song at the American Music Awards on November 20, 2011.
 Her AMA 2011 performance was followed by a lengthy standing ovation, and presentation of a special award acknowledging Perry as the only female to have five number-one singles from the same album in the United States.
-Perry performed the song as part of a Live Lounge special for BBC Radio 1's Fearne Cotton on March 19, 2012, along with "Part of Me", "Firework", "Thinking of You" and a censored version of "Niggas in Paris".

 A remix featuring American rapper B.o.B was released in December 2011.
 B.o.B added two new verses, one at the beginning and another replacing the bridge of the album version of the song.
 The decision for Capitol Records to release a remix and reduce the price of the song to give Perry a sixth number-one song has been criticized by some, noting that this is not Perry's first time adding a featured guest to her single releases.
 The hit single "E.T.", was modified with verses from Kanye West, while "Last Friday Night (T.G.I.F.)" was given a remix featuring Missy Elliott.
 However, Billboard, which compiles the charts, have issued multiple columns defending Perry and Capitol, underlining that they are operating under chart rules and that numerous other acts, such as Rihanna and Britney Spears, used the same tactics for charting purposes over the years.
-An acoustic version of the song, produced by Jon Brion, was released to the iTunes Store on January 16, 2012, garnering more favorable reviews, with critics noting that "The One That Got Away" sounds very naturally as a ballad.
-Perry's label, Capitol Records, sponsored a contest in January 2012 encouraging fans to record their own acoustic version of the song for a chance to have it featured on Perry's Facebook wall.
+An acoustic version of the song, produced by Jon Brion, was released to the iTunes Store on January 16, 2012, garnering more favorable reviews, with critics noting that "The One That Got Away" sounded very natural as a ballad.
 The song was also included in the setlist of the Prismatic World Tour (2014-2015), in which it is interpolated with Perry's 2009 song "Thinking of You".
 "The One That Got Away" was not included in the setlist of the Lifetimes Tour (2025), but was performed as part of the "Choose Your Own Adventure" set in several shows.